danthedeckie/streetsign/README.md

 ## More info:

 The virtual env is kept in .virtualenv, and usually shouldn't need to be touched.
-I don't like the entering and exiting a virtualenv business, so went with the 'virtualenv stuff happens transparently when you use run.py, you shouldn't have to care about it'.
+I don't like the entering and exiting a virtualenv business, so went with the 'virtualenv stuff happens transparently when you use run.py, you shouldn't have to care about it' approach.
 If you want to run python for the virtualenv, use .virtualenv/bin/python

-The setup.sh script is to allow you to get up an running on a new machine in seconds.
+The `setup.sh` script is to allow you to get up an running on a new machine in seconds.
 (On an old machine, minutes, while it downloads and installs flask...)
 I like the github idea of 'all a new developper needs to do is run one command, and they have a whole system ready to go'.

-There is also an initial gunicorn running shell script.

-Initial login credentials: `admin:password`
+When first installed, the initial login credentials are:

+user: `admin`
+password: `password`

+There are also some other basic users created.
+You should change the admin password, and delete those users before deployment.

 ## pre-commit hook
 There is the [pre-commit script by Sebastian Dahlgren](https://github.com/sebdah/git-pylint-commit-hook) in the .setup/hooks/ folder, which will run pylint on python scripts to check they are valid before you commit them.
 The setup.sh script will copy this into your .git/hooks by default.